 Alex ignored her, edging away from her arm.
 She made a face at him.
 "What are you even doing here, Arcade?"

 Arcade startled at his voice.
 "Well, uh."
 He took a step backward, probably without meaning to – he clearly wasn't happy with having the conversation's focus turned on him.
 "Look, I, uh.
 You should probably know, I'm not going to be your doctor anymore.
 Not that you really seemed to need one, which was only a teensy bit suspicious for somebody I found half-dead in an alleyway."
 He was rambling, but Alex's eyes narrowed all the same.
-Why did he always run into the smart ones?
+Definitely hanging onto suspicions - he found himself almost wishing for the sheeplike idiocy of Manhattan's populace.
+Blackwatch had known better, but the citizenry's desperation to believe that things were normal had always worked in his favor.
+It seemed like that wasn't the case in this time period.
 Scrutiny was always a nasty thing, where he was concerned.